 “The competition for takeout and off-premise food is very high.
 Buffets just aren’t designed to be that convenient.”Darren Tristano, the CEO, and founder of Food Service Results

-While buffets may stay closed, we are still grateful for the memories.
+While buffets in New England stay closed, we are still grateful for the memories.
 From those special family get-togethers to the quick break of good food before the next gambling session, buffets have been an important part of the American food landscape.
-Thanks for the memories,

 Binbin and NETimeGambling.com

 Robin T. Aubin (AKA Binbin at NETimeGambling) has been a guest on Cousin Vito’s Casino Podcast, The Bettor Life Podcast, The Art in the Game Podcast Springfield, Massachusetts. as well as ZorkCast with Michael Trager.As the founder of NETimeGambling.
 He has tried to provide a resource for recreational gamblers featuring New England’s expanding casino market events, gambling promotions, and entertainment.
 Additionally, as a professional musician for over 50 years, he has performed in some New England’s best venues, namely Mohegan Sun’s Wolf Den, Foxwoods’ Atrium Lounge, and Twin River’s Lighthouse Bar & Lounge.